 Responsibilities and resources

-NR’s management by CEO. is responsible for following up the plan.
-The action points will be followed up by NR’s HR manager and CEO. personal.
+NR’s management by CEO is responsible for following up the plan.
+The action points will be followed up by NR’s HR advisor and CEO in person.
 NR will provide the sufficient resources to implement the measures.
 NR is a small organization, and it is more natural to include equal treatment in the culture than to write comprehensive plans and set aside own people who follow up the plans full time.

 - Ensure equal treatment of both sexes and all minorities in employment, career development, promotion and try to avoid all types of inequality.